syselement/blog/operating-systems/linux/distros/ubuntu-vm.md

 ### Download and Install VirtualBox

-> Use the latest VirtualBox version (Screenshots may not be updatedd)
+> Use the latest VirtualBox version (Screenshots may not be updated)

 VirtualBox is a virtualization open source software that runs on Linux, Windows and Mac OS.